Structure Formation in the Early Universe: Analytical Solutions

-where (\ref{eq:rel-press-pert}) has been used to calculate the fluctuation $\delta_p$ in the pressure.
-Thus, density perturbations with scales smaller than the Jeans scale oscillated with a decaying amplitude which was smaller than unity: these perturbations were so small that gravity was insufficient to let perturbations grow.
+Thus, density perturbations with scales smaller than the relativistic Jeans scale oscillated with a decaying amplitude which was smaller than unity: these perturbations were so small that gravity was insufficient to let perturbations grow.
 Heat exchange alone was not enough for the growth of density perturbations.
-Consequently, perturbations with scales smaller than the Jeans scale did never reach the non-linear regime.
+Consequently, perturbations with scales smaller than the relativistic Jeans scale did never reach the non-linear regime.

-In the next section it is shown that for density perturbations with scales of the order of the Jeans scale, the action of both gravity and heat exchange together may result in massive structures several hundred million years after decoupling of matter and radiation.
+In the next section it is shown that for density perturbations with scales of the order of the relativistic Jeans scale, the action of both gravity and heat exchange together may result in massive structures several hundred million years after decoupling of matter and radiation.